 Depending on program capacity, LEAD® will accept referrals from law enforcement via the social contact referral process.
-That is, individuals perceived by officers (or individuals referred to officers by community members, social services providers or area security personnel) as at high risk of arrest in the future for LEAD®-eligible offenses.
-Even in situations where a police officer has probable cause to make an arrest but does not, the officer may still refer the person to a LEAD® case manager.
+That is, individuals perceived by officers (or individuals referred to officers by community members, social service providers or area security personnel) as at high risk of arrest in the future for LEAD®-eligible offenses.
+Even in situations where a police officer has probable cause to make an arrest but does not, the officer may still refer the person to LEAD®.
 Social contact referrals are entirely voluntary and subject to program availability.